 Did you know?
 All Vernon Public Schools sell snacks during lunch for an additional price.
+Snacks can be purchased with cash or on account through My School Bucks.
 All snacks meet the Connecticut Nutrition Standards for healthier snack options.
 For a list of snacks and pricing, please click here.

 Make school payments easy with My School Bucks.
 Create a free account and easily make payments online and on‑the‑go.

 - Receive low balance alerts